How to Handle On-Chain Events

 Compile the contract - use the Remix IDE to compile the smart contract.
 Create a new contract file and add the code found here.

-Deploy to a test network - in your Metamask browser plugin, make sure Ropsten is selected as your preferred network.
-Next, go to the “Deploy And Run Transactions” section in Remix and select
+Deploy to a test network - in your Metamask browser plugin, make sure Sepolia is selected as your preferred network.
+Next, go to the “Deploy And Run Transactions” section in Remix and select Injected Web3

 .
 Click “Deploy” once you’ve made sure that the account references the account in Metamask.